Tooth coloured fillings

-Inlays are also known as indirect fillings, and are placed within a damaged tooth which requires more protection than a direct filling can provide.
-Inlays offer a conservative way to repair a tooth while conserving healthy tooth structure.
-In addition to restoring your tooth to full function, inlays can replace old, unsightly metal fillings.
-This enables the tooth to withstand the occlusal load that the basic function of chewing exerts on our teeth.
+Inlays are also known as indirect fillings, and are placed within a damaged tooth that requires more protection than a direct filling can provide.
+Ceramic inlays look entirely natural.
+They are a conservative way to repair a tooth while conserving healthy tooth structure.
+In addition to restoring your tooth to full function, inlays can replace large metal fillings.

 Q. How long do fillings last?